talon-one/talon_one.js/docs/IntegrationApi.md

 let apiInstance = new TalonOne.IntegrationApi();
 let body = new TalonOne.IntegrationEventV2Request(); // IntegrationEventV2Request | body
 let opts = {
-  'silent': "'yes'", // String | Possible values: `yes` or `no`. - `yes`: Increases the perfomance of the API call by returning a 204 response. - `no`: Returns a 200 response that contains the updated customer profiles.
+  'silent': "'yes'", // String | Possible values: `yes` or `no`. - `yes`: Increases the performance of the API call by returning a 204 response. - `no`: Returns a 200 response that contains the updated customer profiles.
   'dry': true // Boolean | Indicates whether to persist the changes.
 Changes are ignored when `dry=true`.
 };
 apiInstance.trackEventV2(body, opts).then((data) => {